Group Leader/s

 intro

 Pathogenic bacteria are increasingly resistant to antibiotics.
 This can lead to a post-antibiotic scenario in which some studies predict, in the mid-term, an increase in mortality that might overcome other diseases such as cancer.
-This has led us to focus our work towards the search for new antimicrobials that prevent cases of resistance, concentrating on the pathogens that cause respiratory diseases.
-Traditionally, the main objective of our projects has been the Gram-positive bacterium Streptococcus pneumoniae (pneumococcus), although we are currently expanding our studies towards other pathogens such as Gram-negative Pseudomonas aeruginosa or Haemophilus influenzae.
+This has led us to focus our work towards the search for new antimicrobials that prevent cases of resistance, concentrating on the pathogens that cause respiratory and oral diseases.
+Traditionally, the main objective of our projects has been the Gram-positive bacterium Streptococcus pneumoniae (pneumococcus) and Gram-negative Pseudomonas aeruginosa or Haemophilus influenzae, although we are currently expanding our studies towards oral pathogens which cause dental diseases (caries) such as Streptococcus mutans.

 Among the most promising alternatives to antibiotics are phage-encoded endolysins, mostly modular enzymes that hydrolyze the bacterial peptidoglycan.
 These phage lytic enzymes may be added exogenously to act as bactericidal agents with great specificity, and because of their use as therapeutic agents they are also called enzybiotics.
 In our laboratory we test both wild-type and chimeric endolysins, engineered from the fusion of different functional domains.
 In recent times, we have built specific chimeric lysins against pneumococcus as well as other enzymes with a broader host range.
 Likewise, we have verified its synergistic action with certain antibiotics, or with enzymes that target different bonds.
 All these lytic enzymes have been shown to be effective against susceptible bacteria, both in planktonic cultures and in biofilms, and the results have been validated in animal models, such as mice or zebrafish.